isotopp/isotopp.github.io/_posts/2021-04-02-making-an-unexpected-leap-with-interval-syntax.md

 b: 2020-03-01 12:34:56
 {% endhighlight %}

 2019 is a year before a leap year.
-Adding left to right a year brings us to '2020-02-28', and then adding a day makes this '2020-02-29', because it's a leap year.
+Adding (left to right) a year brings us to `2020-02-28`, and then adding a day makes this `2020-02-29`, because it's a leap year.

-On the other hand, adding a day first makes it '2019-03-01', and then adding a year makes it '2020-03-01', a different result.
+On the other hand, adding a day first makes it `2019-03-01`, and then adding a year makes it `2020-03-01`, a different result.

 Clearly, addition is not commutative on dates, and having a two step interval addition is breaking expectations here.